Breonna Taylor's case looms as patience waivers in Louisville

 Celebrities 'continue to shed light'

 The FBI is investigating whether Taylor's civil rights were violated.
 Officials have not provided an update on the case's status.
-Taylor's mother has filed a lawsuit against in civil court against the three officers.
+Taylor's mother has filed a lawsuit in civil court against the three officers.

 None of the officers have been charged with a crime.
 Two of the officers remain on the force.
 A third officer was fired and is appealing to get his job back.